vt-vl-lab/cluster/README.md

 ### If run Tensorflow job ###
 #
 ```

-2. To submit your job to the queuing system, use the command qsub.
+2. To submit your job to the queuing system, use the command `qsub`.
 For example, if your script is in "JobScript.qsub", the command would be:
 ```
 qsub ./JobScript.qsub
 ```
-3. This will return your job name of the form.
-230077 is the job number
+3. This will return your job name of the form. xxxxxx is the job number
 ```
-230077.master.cluster
+xxxxxx.master.cluster
 ```
 4. To check a job’s status, use the checkjob command:
 ```
-checkjob -v 230077
+checkjob -v xxxxxx
 ```
 5. To check resource usage on the nodes available to a running job, use:
 ```
-jobload 230077
+jobload xxxxxx
 ```
 6. To remove a job from the queue, or stop a running job, use the command qdel
 ```
-qdel 230077
+qdel xxxxxx
 ```